 Counseling and Therapy

-Sometimes it can be hard to cope with all of the changes that happen during your teen years.
+There are many changes and experiences that happen during your teen years, which can be challenging.
 If you're having trouble dealing with certain situations or emotions, counseling can be a helpful way of sorting things out.

 Why should I go to counseling?